russo3000/EmptyProject/README.md

-# GoBy with Facebook Native login with Ionic Framework
+# GoByEmpty working Mobile app w/ Ionic Framework

-This repository is to manage the GoBy Project
+This repository is to initialize an empty project